Master hexagonal architecture in Rust

 But most real applications aren't this simple, and their domain logic involves more than writing to a database and responding 201.

-For example, each time a new author is successfully created, we might want to dispatch an event for other parts of our system to consume asynchronously.
+For example, each time a new author is successfully created, we may want to dispatch an event for other parts of our system to consume asynchronously.

 Perhaps we want to track metrics related to author creation in a time series database like Prometheus?
 Or send a welcome email?